 - Properly written and researched content has the ability to pull in people searching

-- A well designed and thought out website has the ability to convert visitors into leads
+- A well designed and thought out website design for machine shops has the ability to convert visitors into leads

 - On-going content writing and optimization has infinite potential for generating new site visitors